 Every business owner wants a user-friendly website.
 Known as “user experience” (UX), this defines how easily an individual can interact with, and navigate through, your site.
-UX can be a broad and ambitious goal, and the creation of the perfect web experience can be daunting.
+UX can be a broad and ambitious goal, and the creation of the perfect web user experience can be daunting.

 For example, a business may like the idea of integrating chat functionality into their ecommerce store.
 Developing this from scratch is difficult.
 However, thanks to the proliferation of third-party apps and easy integrations with established platforms, it becomes easier to add this enhanced functionality for a user-friendlier website.